 On safari, you'll have international and local options at breakfast and dinner in the lodge.
 You'll enjoy a hot picnic lunch in the national parks whilst you are out spotting wildlife.

 If you have any special dietary requests, let your host know in advance and they will do their best to accommodate them.
 Vegan and vegetarian diets can be fully accommodated.

 What is the accommodation like?

-You'll spend your first and last nights in a twin-share room at the Kili Wonder Hotel just 4km from Moshi Town and 40km from the airport.
-This 4-star boutique hotel has an on-site restaurant where you can enjoy an international breakfast and an a la carte dinner, or if you prefer something a little more casual, there’s also the 4th-floor Summit Bar which offers pizza and flame-grilled BBQ alongside stunning views of Mt.
-Kilimanjaro.
-Rooms are modern and comfortable with en-suite bathroom and free WiFi.
+You'll spend your first, eighth and last nights of the trip in a twin-share room at the Kilimanjaro Wonders Hotel, located just 4km from Moshi Town and 40km from the airport.
+This 4-star boutique hotel has an on-site restaurant where you can enjoy an international breakfast and an a la carte dinner, or if you prefer something a little more casual, there’s also the 4th-floor Summit Bar which offers pizza and flame-grilled BBQ alongside stunning views of Mount Kilimanjaro.
+Rooms are modern and comfortable with ensuite bathrooms and free WiFi.